Opening Reception: Friday, June 9, 6-8 pm

 You Can't Go Home Again

-All of the experiences from his various jobs comes into play in his personal work.
-Photography is the main medium but also incorporates sculpture and collage into it.
-Construction and playfulness are big parts of his work to help create his narratives, which range from identity to public and private spaces and how we navigate them physically and emotionally.
+All the expertise from Charlie's commercial work come into play in his fine art.
+Photography is his main medium but he also incorporates sculpture and collage.
+Constructed environments and playful sets are signatures of his work.
+Charlie conveys narratives about identity formation, public and private selves, and how we navigate through daily life physically and emotionally.